Dave86dev/storesaurusDB/README.md

 Current version 0.5

 - **User Authentication:** Both registration and login processes are secure and thoroughly validated.
 Magic link rules.
+User can ask for it's account deactivation.

 - **File Management:** We can upload large .csv files through a controlled, error-proof process.
 We can also delete files and retrieve them given a user.

 - **File Analysis:** Choose a file you've uploaded to our database and explore it to obtain a diagnosis regarding empty data or structural deficiencies.
 Now you are able to store these analysis!
 Isn't it cool?

-- **Admin manager:** Deactivate users.
+- **Admin manager:** Toggle user isActive accounts.

 ## Installation